The Gauge Theory of Measurement-Based Quantum Computation: Conclusion

 \paragraph{Future directions.} This paper covers MBQC on one-dimensional resource states---settings, which afford simulation of single-qubit gates.
 For universal quantum computation, one also needs an entangling gate.
-To simulate it, MBQC requires a two-dimensional resource state.
-Upgrading our discussion to this more elaborate context is the obvious next step of our program.
+To simulate it, MBQC requires a two-dimensional resource state. \bartek{An MBQC run based on a two-dimensional cluster state starts out by projecting out many spins via $Z$-measurements, which reveals a piecewise one-dimensional structure that is connected at triple junction points.
+Upgrading our discussion to this more elaborate context---which appears to involve Wilson lines connected with three-way junctions}---is the obvious next step of our program.

 Another specialization adopted in this paper is that we mostly focused on MBQC on circular resource states.
 They are best suited for the gauge-theoretic treatment because they naturally support holonomies / fluxes, i.e. Wilson loops.
 But in its conventional form, MBQC assumes a resource state with the topology of a line segment.
 Na{\"\i}vely, designing a gauge-invariant computational output on a line segment is challenging because the natural objects---Wilson lines---are not gauge-invariant.
 The solution involves St{\"u}ckelberg fields / edge modes of the gauge theory \cite{Buividovich:2008gq,Donnelly:2014gva,Donnelly:2016auv}, whose transformations cancel out the gauge dependence of a Wilson line at its endpoints.
 We postpone a detailed description of conventional MBQC in terms of gauge theory with Stuckelberg fields till a future publication.